 The protection given to speech by the law may be provided in a number of ways.
 It may take the form of constitutional protection, as in the jurisdiction associated with the First Amendment of the United States.
 It may criminalize certain hindrances to speech.
 It may make measures of tort law available against purported hindrances, allowing plaintiffs to appeal to the courts.
 Or it may take a local form, as under the regulations of a particular institution like a university.

 Thus, on the equation of free speech with protected speech, public law is essential for identifying the speech options to be protected and for providing the protection itself; the law that plays this role may be common across a society or may apply only within a certain institutional context.
-And that means that that suitable laws do not constitute an invasion of free speech from without—even an invasion that is benign overall—as the alternative approach assumes.
+And that means that suitable laws do not constitute an invasion of free speech from without—even an invasion that is benign overall—as the alternative approach assumes.
 It means that law is part of what creates free speech: part of the infrastructure necessary for people to share in enjoyment of that ideal.

-If law is part of the infrastructure of free speech, of course, then the default position of those who embrace free speech cannot be no-regulation.
+If law is part of the infrastructure of free speech, of course, then the default position of those who embrace free speech cannot be no regulation.
 Rather it must be a commitment to identifying regulations that can provide the best infrastructure possible for free speech, protecting as many co-exercisable, co-enjoyable speech options as possible, establishing them as basic liberties of speech, and protecting those liberties in a suitably effective manner.
 What exact options should be protected as liberties, and in what measure they should be protected, is something for each legal system to determine, taking account of contextual and cultural considerations.

-Even Isaiah Berlin (1969, lx) acknowledges the constructive role of the law on this front when he says that ‘the area of men’s free action’ often has to be ‘artificially carved out’ by law.
+Even Isaiah Berlin (1969, p. lx) acknowledges the constructive role of the law on this front when he says that “the area of men’s free action” often has to be “artificially carved out” by law.
 While the idea may not appeal to those who insist on seeing free speech as unhindered speech, it also has the stamp of authority.
-John Locke (1960, II.57), the great apostle of tolerance, argued in this vein that ‘where there is no law, there is no freedom’: that it is the law that defines the range of relevant choices, including the choices you or I have to speak our mind, and that then gives them the protection required for freedom.
+John Locke (1960, II.57), the great apostle of tolerance, argued in this vein that “where there is no law, there is no freedom”: that it is the law that defines the range of relevant choices, including the choices you or I have to speak our mind, and that then gives them the protection required for freedom.
 And in taking this line, Locke was supported by legal and political authorities in the following century, prior to the rise of the classical liberal view that Bentham helped to shape.
-Thus, in his canonical commentary on law in the 1760’s, Sir William Blackstone (1978, 126) made a point that would have been endorsed on all sides: ‘laws, when prudently framed, are by no means subversive but rather introductive of liberty; for (as Mr Locke has well observed) where there is no law there is no freedom’.
+Thus, in his canonical commentary on English law in the 1760s, Sir William Blackstone (1978, p.
+126) made a point that would have been endorsed on all sides: “laws, when prudently framed, are by no means subversive but rather introductive of liberty; for (as Mr Locke has well observed) where there is no law there is no freedom.”

-3. The Attractions of Equating Free Speech with Protected Speech
+4. The Attractions of Equating Free Speech with Protected Speech

-That it is socially more demanding, and more hospitable to the role of political regulation, may already make the conception of free speech as protected speech more appealing than the alternative.
+That it is socially more demanding, and more hospitable to the role of political regulation, may already make the equation of free speech with protected speech more appealing than the alternative.
 But there are three other considerations too that should incline us in that direction.
 The first is normative, the second sociological, and the third historical.

-The normative consideration
+4.1 The normative consideration